idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 where $\Kappa$ is the extinction coefficient.

-The system is subjected to Neumann boundary conditions at the top surface boundary ($y=0$) $k\nabla T
-\cdot \hat{n} = q_k(x,t)$, which approximates the radiative cooling of the snow surface.
-The left and right sides of the domain are subjected to the natural boundary condition, which for this problem approximates and "insulated" boundary condition.
+The system is subjected to Neumann boundary conditions at the top surface boundary ($y=0$), which approximates the radiative cooling of the snow surface.
+The left and right sides of the domain are subjected to the natural boundary condition, which for this problem approximates an "insulated" boundary condition.
 Finally, the bottom is subjected a constant temperature.

 ## Simulation